coryair/coryair.github.io/_pages/about.md

 author_profile: true
 search: true
 ---

-Started my career nearly 12 years ago as a Senior in High School.
-I was working for my public school system as a paid intern.
-In the internship I would go around campus and troubleshoot teacher, facility, and other administartor staff's computer problems.
-I would walk from classroom to classroom, saying hi to my friends at the same time resolve the issue if I could, then leave.
-It was a blast and as the first ever IT job, created a lot of oppurtunity for me.
+I started my career in 2011 during my senior year of high school.
+I was working for the public school system in my hometown as a paid intern.
+In the internship I would go around campus to troubleshoot teachers, facility, and other administrator staff's computer issues.
+Walking from classroom to classroom, saying hello to my friends while at the same time attempting to fix basic computer problems.
+It was a blast and as my first ever IT job, it created a lot of opportunity for me.
+Now, I'm a Cloud Engineer for a data science and analytics company!
+I'm in AWS, Terraform, and Python most days.